Last Updated on June 15, 2023 by Tim Wells

 If you don’t feel like navigating through your device’s file structure to find your log file, don’t worry.
 There’s an easier way.

-Team Kodi has an officially supported addon that lets you quickly view your log file.
+Team Kodi has an officially supported addon that lets you view your log file quickly.

-This addon has saved me a lot of time trying to troubleshoot errors on my own Kodi devices.
+This addon has saved me a lot of time troubleshooting errors on my Kodi devices.
 I highly recommend installing it on every Kodi device you have.

 How to Install the Log Viewer for Kodi